snowplow-archive/maxmind-geolite-update/README.md

     34 15 * * * cronic /usr/local/bin/maxmind-geolite-update

 This will check the MaxMind server daily for new files.
+Do not check more than once every 24 hours, or you will get 403'ed by MaxMind.

 [maxmind]: http://www.maxmind.com/app/support
 [perlscript]: http://forum.maxmind.com/viewtopic.php?f=13&t=1453